browserengineering/book/book/styles.md

 some browsers support, with other browsers just ignoring it.
-This principle variously called "Postel's Law",[^for-jon] the "Digital Principle",[^from-circuits] or the "Robustness Principle": produce maximally supported output but accept unsupported input.
+This principle variously called "Postel's Law",[^for-jon] the "Digital Principle",[^from-circuits] or the "Robustness Principle": produce maximally conformant output but accept even minimally conformant input.

 [^like-parens]: Our browser does not support parentheses in property
-    values, which are valid in real browsers, for example.
+    values, for example, which real browsers use for things like the `calc` and `url` functions.

 [^for-jon]: After a line in the specification of TCP, written by Jon
     Postel